 The only required step is to create a project in D-Tools, then import the Project_Items from the TCD export (csv) file.

 Yes.
-Trinnov Audio’s recommended speaker whitepaper has been incorporated into the cloud-based design tool, allowing home cinema installers to confidently design technically accurate 32-channel count Dolby Atmos and DTS:X home cinemas in a matter of minutes.
+Trinnov Audio’s recommended speaker whitepaper has been incorporated into the cloud-based design tool, allowing home cinema installers to confidently design technically accurate High Render Channel Count designs up to 38 channels, Dolby Atmos and DTS:X home cinemas in a matter of minutes.
 Using TCD is the only way home technology professionals can accurately design technically perfect high spatial resolution home theaters in such a short space of time.

 The TCD high render channel count update eliminates the guesswork when it comes to placing all the required loudspeakers accurately in a room in a way that is relative to the listening area, while eliminating equipment combinations that simply won't work.